Home Majors History

-History Degree
+History

 Students study past events, civilizations, and social movements through primary source analysis, historiography, and critical interpretation of how the past shapes the present.
 Graduates typically pursue careers in education, museum curation, archival management, government, law, journalism, and public history, or continue to graduate school or law school.
 History majors develop exceptional research, writing, and analytical skills that employers across many industries value highly.

-What History Graduates Do
+What History graduates do

 Forget the stereotypes; a history degree prepares you for a surprisingly broad range of careers.
 Many graduates land in management, where your day-to-day involves using research and analytical skills to guide team strategy and make data-backed decisions.
 You might start as a project coordinator or analyst before advancing to oversee entire departments.